irohn/nix.nvim/README.md

 </details>

 ## Information
-This plugin is a package manager that uses [nix](https://nixos.org/) to do the heavy lifting.
+This is a package manager that uses [nix](https://nixos.org/) to do the heavy lifting.
 You can spawn nix shells, use nix builds and search nixpkgs!
 There are also complimentary LSP Manager and Plugin Manager GUIs for those who are not as comfortable with the API.